Find Affordable College Courses

 East Lansing, MI

-The average tuition and fees for an in-state undergraduate at Michigan State are $15,966 a year.
+In-state tuition fees for undergraduate students at Michigan State are $15,966 per year.
 This translates to an average monthly loan payment of $438, based on a 10-year repayment plan.

 Full Neurobiology & Neurosciences at Michigan State University Report